 With reference to a slot of an IAB-DU cell, if the IAB-DU is not provided an indication of hard, soft or unavailable type per RB set by Frequency-Domain HSNA Configuration List [16, TS 38.473], the indication of availability for the slot is based solely on availabilityCombinations-r16.

-The IAB-DU can assume a same SCS configuration for availabilityCombinations-r16 or availabilityCombinationsRBGroups-r17 for a cell as an SCS configuration provided by gNB-DU Cell Resource Configuration for the cell.
+The IAB-DU can assume a same SCS configuration for availabilityCombinations-r16 or availabilityCombinationsRBGroups-r17 for slots of a cell as an SCS configuration provided by gNB-DU Cell Resource Configuration for the cell.

+The IAB-DU can assume a same SCS configuration for availabilityCombinationsRB-Groups-r17 for RB sets of a cell as a SCS configuration provided by RB Set Configuration for the cell.

 <Unchanged parts are omitted>